ccxxgao/Tour-Scheduler/README.md

 Program to schedule tours based on tour guide availability.

 ## Usage
-This program was created to automate tour scheduling for the Head Engineering Guides for the Yale Admissions Office.
-Using the availibilites and day preferences of the tour guides, this algorithm assigns guides to tours with even distribution.
+This program was created to automate tour scheduling to assist current and future Head Engineering Guides.
+Using the availibilites and day preferences of the tour guides, the algorithm assigns guides to tours with even distribution.

 ### Input
 Follow the prompts: